 If there is anything else you would like to discuss with your child’s class teacher they will be happy to make an appointment with you.

-Incidentally, to help you to keep informed throughout the year, this and further newsletters will be uploaded to the school website.
+Incidentally, to help you to keep informed throughout the year all dates for the diary, relevant information and further newsletters will be uploaded to the school website.

 All of the staff in Reception are looking forward to working with you and your children over the next year.